 My feelings exactly…that is until I screened A Squirrel’s Guide to Success and came away with restored appreciation for the critters that claim almost 300 species in their family tree.
 The latest installment of the fascinating Nature series, A Squirrel’s Guide to Success, debuts on PBS tonight, November 14, 2018, 8:00 – 9:00 p.m.
 ET.
-(Check local listings for air times and repeat broadcasts in your region and http://www.pbs.org/nature for online streaming, DVD and Blu-Ray availability.)
+(Check local listings for air times and repeat broadcasts in your region, http://www.pbs.org/nature for online streaming, and http://ShopPBS.org for DVD and Blu-Ray availability.)

 Anyone who knows me well knows exactly when and where my childhood affection for squirrels hit the skids.
 They ceased being cute when I discovered that the squirrel family from hell had colonized the walls and ceilings of my new apartment.
 They had set up shop long before my arrival…nesting in the ceiling above the kitchen and cackling, chewing and scuffling with their frenemies on the ceiling above the bedroom.
 I can still remember a friend’s congratulatory remark when she heard I had landed a top floor apartment: No more “unwelcome creepy crawlers”!

 Squirrels are surprisingly intelligent (as this film documents) and tireless creatures of habit.
 They always return to their home (nesting) turf and the nuts they buried in your garden or hid in your attic or under your deck.
 Generations of one squirrel family became my worst nightmare as they relentlessly tried to re-inhabit and nest in spaces we wired and cemented shut.